This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Since you’re spending the night and precise scheduling is less important, the ferry is a more viable option for Vieques.
-The trip from Ceiba takes about 30 minutes; again, you’ll need to arrive early to buy your ticket in person, but in general there are less horror stories about trips being sold out.
+The trip from Ceiba takes about 30 minutes.
+Buy your ticket online in advance if your schedule isn’t flexible.

 You can also fly from Isla Grande or Ceiba…and even directly from San Juan International Airport, though those tickets are quite a bit more expensive.

 So, Which is it?
 Culebra or Vieques?